HydraMeshnet/developer-portal/glossary.md

 ## DAC Operation Attempt

-Operation attempts are operations that are not yet applied to the layer-2 state.
+Operation attempts are DAC operations that are not yet applied to the layer-2 state.

-Operation attepmts are part of a DAC transaction.
+Operation attempts are part of a DAC transaction.
 Operations update one or more DIDs state.
 You can consult the [Layer-1 API documentation](/api/layer1_api.md) which operations you can apply on a DID.

 Some operations do not need authentication, so they can be included in the transaction as a top-level item.